Police raid Kansas newspaper office and owner’s home, seize records and computers | KRDO

 The warrant also specifically targeted ownership of computers and devices or internet service accounts used to “participate in the identify theft of Kari Newell,” he added.

-In a letter to Marion’s police chief, a lawyer for the newspaper demanded the police department not review information on the seized devices until a court hearing was scheduled, The New York Times reported.
+An attorney representing the newspaper sent a letter dated August 13 to Marion’s police chief, demanding the police department not review information on the seized devices until a court hearing is scheduled.

-The newspaper’s lawyer, Bernard J. Rhodes, wrote the seized devices contained the identities of and information from confidential sources, which are protected by federal and state laws.
+In the letter obtained by CNN, attorney Bernard J. Rhodes wrote the seized devices contained the identities of and information from confidential sources, which are protected by federal and state laws.

-“Your personal decision to treat the local newspaper as a drug cartel or a street gang offends the constitutional protections the founding fathers gave the free press,” Rhodes wrote in the letter, according to the Times.
+“Your personal decision to treat the local newspaper as a drug cartel or a street gang offends the constitutional protections the founding fathers gave the free press,” Rhodes wrote in the letter.

 The story behind the story